-Within the field of cross-cultural communication theories, I use interactional approaches that often rely on methods of linguistic analysis; these approaches concentrate on the dynamics of situations of cross-cultural communication and are based on the assumption that, in such situations, parties involved in the dialogue behave differently than they would in situations of intracultural communication.
-These approaches also start from the principle that, in such situations of cross-cultural interaction, partners constantly adapt their behavior to the situation in question in accordance with their interlocutors’ reactions or responses.
-I am therefore particularly interested in the representation of pauses, misunderstandings, attribution statements and patterns.
+Within the field of cross-cultural communication theories, I use interactional approaches that often rely on methods of linguistic analysis.
+These approaches focus on the dynamics of situations involving cross-cultural communication and are based on the assumption that, in such situations, parties involved in a dialogue behave differently than they would in situations of intracultural communication.
+These approaches also start from the principle that, in situations of cross-cultural interaction, parties continuously adapt their behavior in accordance with their interlocutors’ reactions or responses.
+I am therefore particularly interested in the representation of pauses, misunderstandings, attribution statements, and patterns.
 As a postdoctoral fellow at the University of Michigan, one of my research projects focuses on the uses of national and ethnic stereotypes in recent narratives of migration, particularly in French- and German-language graphic novels.
 On this topic, I have a forthcoming article in the next issue of the peer-reviewed journal Seminar (November 2020).
-Migration Literature has long been an interest of mine, and I would also bring to Santa Clara University a substantial teaching experience on a such subject in the Québec/Canadian context, as I developed a course on contemporary Québec Migration Literature which was offered in Germany in 2013 and that I have been refining and adapting to other contexts since then.
-This past year, I have been looking for ways to involve to a greater extent ethics and political theory in my reflection on this field; indeed, the fictional works I am interested in address many politically charged and ethical issues pertaining to the transnational migration of people (“Who should be admitted/get in?”, “Who should be naturalized?”, “What should the rights of irregular migrants and temporary workers be?, etc.) My current teaching and research focus on migrant narratives would thus allow me to contribute in a meaningful way to your university’s Markkula Center for Applied Ethics.
+Migration Literature has long been an interest of mine, and I would also bring to Santa Clara University substantial teaching experience on this topic in the context of Québec/Canada.
+I developed a course on contemporary Québec Migration Literature which was offered in Germany in 2013, and have been refining and adapting this course to other contexts since then.
+This past year, I have been looking for ways to involve ethics and political theory in my reflection on this field to a greater extent.
+Indeed, the fictional works I am interested in address many politically charged and ethical issues pertaining to the transnational migration of people (“Who should be admitted/get in?”, “Who should be naturalized?”, “What should the rights of irregular migrants and temporary workers be?”, etc.).
+My current teaching and research focus on migrant narratives would thus allow me to contribute in a meaningful way to your university’s Markkula Center for Applied Ethics.

-In my reflection on Québec Migration Literature, I am particularly interested in the production of cultural communities in which immigrants’ backgrounds have evolved significantly across time and generations: I am thinking in particular of French-Canadians authors who immigrated from Haïti: a so-called “elite wave” of intellectuals and professionals arrived from Haïti in Québec from roughly 1967-1977, and, unfortunately, sometimes disassociated itself from the subsequent waves of compatriot immigrants who arrived in the 1980s or 1990s, many of whom had already in Haïti integration problems, and a compromised access to education or to economical capital – difficulties that, of course, didn’t resolve themselves on their own at their arrival in Montréal.
-Yet, forms of collaboration between these different waves of immigrants also existed.
-In this sense, and because I am interested both in forms of disaffiliation and solidarity among immigrant communities, I would welcome the opportunity to establish, at Santa Clara University, a dialogue, and a potential research collaboration, with sociologist and Professor Enrique S. Pumar.
+In my reflection on Québec Migration Literature, I am particularly interested in the production of cultural communities in which immigrants’ backgrounds have evolved significantly across time and generations.
+I am thinking in particular of French-Canadian authors who immigrated from Haiti, from which a so-called “elite wave” of intellectuals and professionals arrived in Québec roughly around 1967–1977.
+Unfortunately, this community sometimes disassociated itself from the subsequent waves of compatriot immigrants who arrived in the 1980s and 1990s, many of whom had already experienced integration problems in Haiti and found their access to education or to economical capital compromised.
+Of course, such difficulties did not resolve themselves upon the immigrants’ arrival in Montreal.
+Yet, collaboration did occur between these different waves of immigrants.
+I would welcome the opportunity to build on this knowledge, and my interest in forms of disaffiliation and solidarity among immigrant communities, to establish a dialogue and potential research collaboration with sociologist and Professor Enrique S. Pumar at Santa Clara University.